xrrocha/dssg/README.md

 # Dead-simple Site Generator

+`dssg` is a minimalistic site generator imposing no directory structure or complex configuration.
+Its motto is:
-Motto: _Just convert my files and shut the f..k up!_
+_just convert my files and get out of the way_.

 ## Usage